e7mac/ofxPatchbay/README.md

 ## Dependencies

 Uses [ofxMidi](https://github.com/danomatika/ofxMidi) for MIDI controller input.
-Uses [Soundflower](https://github.com/mattingalls/Soundflower) (2ch) as the default Audio input.
-This can be changed.
+Uses [BlackHole](https://github.com/ExistentialAudio/BlackHole) 16ch as the default Audio input.
+This can be changed in `ofxAudioInput.h`